ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 To sum up, if a developer wants to **elektrify** software, he or she can do that without any need for changes to the outside world regarding the format and semantics of the configuration.
-In the interconnected world it's a matter of time until other software also wants to access the configuration, and with elektrified software it's possible for every application to do so.
+In the interconnected world it is a matter of time until other software also wants to access the configuration, and with elektrified software it is possible for every application to do so.